-Thailand recently had one of the longest, most severe droughts in their history; quite the time to go trekking through Khao Yai National Park.
+Thailand recently had one of the longest, most severe droughts in their history; quite the time to take my Olympus gear trekking through Khao Yai National Park.
 I arranged for a wildlife guide and park ranger escorts that led us out into the restricted areas and into the deep jungle.
 We slept under the stars and trekked down bone dry river beds looking for animals.
 We spent long days sweating and even longer nights safariing through the bush.
 Sun bear sow with cubs, dhole, hornbill, jungle elephant, gibbon and plethora of deer and macaque!

 Ailsa Craig Cruising The Clyde

 The Ailsa Craig is a standalone volcanic island, home to 36,000 breeding gannets, this alone is enough to tempt me to sea.
 Lucky to be onboard a newly-repurposed trawler with my family, we cruised the Firth of Clyde for some days until we got to explore the 99 hectare island.
 It is also home to black guillemots, razorbills and of course: the puffins.
 The weather (and light) were spectacular for Scotland in April, and made the trip that much more special.

 Venice has a a reputation as one of the prettiest cities in the world, and I have been before, but always in the summer.
 If you are lucky with the weather, and you can brave the cold, the sun in November sets in the most beautiful place in the skyline and the air is far cooler and clearer.
 The streets are less busy and the smell of the canals is far less obtrusive during your stay, plus the cold lets you regularly load up on food to keep warm...